 Your joining instructions list any specific requirements.
 General tools include a scientific calculator.
 We recommend any Casio with a 'Natural Display'.
 A computer with internet access is required for this course.
 You will also require head or ear phones.
 The course book, Maths For Science is available Online hard copy versions are currently in print and available from sellers such as Amazon.

 The course runs over 12 weeks with the course notes being accessed via the AiTS virtual learning environment.
 Live tutorial run every other week and tutors are available Online.
 There is an Online forum allowing you to discuss topics with other students on the module.
-There are two home-based assessments.
-Your tutor will mark and comment on your coursework.

 This module is part of De Montfort university's CertHE in forensic road collision investigation and part of the 30 credit module, Collision investigation technologies (ENGS1015).
 The other two parts being Damage Analysis and CCTV Analysis.
 This module is a core module for students studying towards their CertHE.